-The advantages of LED lighting are obvious: Organizations can reduce energy costs by more than 50% purely by converting their existing lighting fixtures to LEDs.
+The advantages of LED lighting are obvious: Organizations can reduce energy costs by more than 50 percent purely by converting their existing lighting fixtures to LEDs.

-What's not so obvious is that LED retrofits present a unique opportunity to transform ordinary buildings into intelligent ones.
+What's not so obvious is that LED retrofits present a unique opportunity to transform ordinary buildings into intelligent ones through innovative technologies.
 Installing a digital ceiling with sensors while converting to LED lighting fixtures is an easy decision.
 Both actions offer a ubiquitous source of power and reduce installation costs, since they can happen simultaneously.

 Rolling an intelligent building solution upgrade into LED retrofits makes financial sense.
-By investing the savings gained with LEDs into an intelligent building solution, a total savings of up to 70% on energy costs for lighting can be attained.
+By investing the savings gained with LEDs into an intelligent building solution, a total savings of up to 70 percent on energy costs for lighting can be attained.

 These savings are only the beginning.
 An intelligent building solution offers great energy efficiency gains with HVAC, refrigeration, and more.
-Further, it can help customers drive improved business productivity with space planning and other applications.
+Further, it can help customers drive improved business productivity through space planning, optimized lighting and environmental conditions, as well as many other applications.
 The current technology is less obtrusive than previous generations of energy controls.
 That makes it simple to install gateways and other equipment—much of it is now wireless—while an LED retrofit is taking place.

 Gain More Than Savings

 The ease of combining lighting and digital building upgrades is particularly important for smaller buildings.
-Until now, the complexity of energy and other control systems has limited deployments to large buildings, with on-site facility management.
-Approximately 90% of the world's small- to midsize buildings do not have automation systems.
+Until now, the complexity of energy and other control systems has limited deployments to large buildings with on-site facility management.
+Approximately 90 percent of the world's small to midsize buildings do not have automation systems.
 This lack of automation leads to wasted energy and unnecessary spending.

 By deploying an intelligent building solution, organizations can attain the following benefits: